warnock/portfolio-week-one/README.md

 # _Portfolio Landing Page_

-#### This is a portfolio landing page detailing personal information. , February 10th, 2017
+#### This is a portfolio landing page detailing personal information, February 10th, 2017

 #### By _**Megan Warnock**_